CodingNomads/utils/README.md

 ```

 It doesn't matter where it appears, but it needs to be part of your file for the script to pick it up, analyze the headings, and create the TOC.

+**Note:** The HTML comment does _not_ get removed and the script does _not_ check whether a TOC already exists.
+If you run it multiple times you will get multiple TOC.
+Therefore, I suggest to run the script _once_ at the _end_ of your content creation workflow before adding the content to the course on the learning platform.